 The Lord frequently uses symbolism to teach important lessons.
 Sometimes it is difficult to understand what the symbolism means.
 After Nephi listened to his father tell about the dream, he wanted to know what the interpretation was, so he prayed to know its meaning.
 Because of his faith he was shown the same vision, and he was shown its meaning.
 Nephi learned that the fruit was the greatest of all the gifts of God.

 • What is the greatest of all the gifts of God?
 (See D&C 14:7) What is eternal life?
-It is the highest level in the celestial kingdom, and it is the kind of life Heavenly Father has.
+It is the highest degree in the celestial kingdom, and it is the kind of life Heavenly Father has.
 (Put the “Eternal Life” label next to the fruit.)

 The purpose of Lehi’s vision is to teach us how to gain eternal life.
-Without the atonement of Jesus Christ we could not attain eternal life regardless of how good we are on earth, because all men sin and no unclean thing can enter into the kingdom of God.
+Without the atonement of Jesus Christ we could not attain eternal life, regardless of how good we are on earth, because all men sin and no unclean thing can enter into the kingdom of God.
 Jesus paid the price for our sins.
-The tree represents the love of God demonstrated in the sacrifice and the atonement of Jesus Christ.
+The tree represents the love of God demonstrated in the sacrifice and the atonement of his son Jesus Christ.
 (Put up the “Love of God, Atonement of Jesus Christ” label next to the tree.)

 • What did the strait and narrow path represent?
 The strait and narrow path represents following Christ’s way of life such as praying, being honest, giving service, etc. (Put the “Christ’s Way of Life” label next to the path.)

 We have been given aids to help us stay on the strait and narrow path.
-Lehi saw an iron rod that people could hold onto to help them stay on the path.
+Lehi saw an iron rod that people could hold on to to help them stay on the path.

 • What did the rod of iron represent?
 (See 1 Nephi 15:23–24) (Put the “Word of God” label next to the rod of iron.)